-The main types of risks are market risk (including foreign exchange risk and interest rate risk), credit risk and liquidity risk.
-The Company's risk management is coordinated by management in close cooperation with the Board of Directors and focuses on securing the Company's short to medium-term cash flows by minimising the exposure to financial markets.
+The main types of risks are market risk (including foreign exchange risk, interest rate risk and price risk), credit risk, liquidity risk, concentration risk, political, economic and social risk and compliance risk.
+The Sub-fund's risk management is coordinated by management in close cooperation with the Board of Directors and focuses on securing the Sub-fund short to medium-term cash flows by minimising the exposure to financial markets.